-CD-234 The Preschool Child
+CD-234 Development of the Young Child

 A study of the behavior and development of young children two through eight years of age.
-Observation of and participation in the care and guidance of a group of preschool children at the Raleigh Preschool.
+Students will participate in the care, guidance, and education of a group of young children in an early childhood classroom.
 Content includes major developmental theories and research applications.
-Three hours of lecture and three hours of laboratory each week.
+Students are to register for a separate off campus practicum (sections as 234L).
+Three hours of lecture and three hours of practicum each week.

-CD-299 Introduction to Research in Child Development
+CD-299 Introduction to Research

+in Child Development